 It reminded me of when I was pregnant thirty five years ago, I had a good friend who was an anti-abortion protester.
 She sent me photographs of an aborted foetus, I don’t really know why, and guess she wanted to highlight the subject.
 I found the graphic photographs upsetting, and as a result, we fell out and never spoke again.

-In Joanna’s Destiny, she faces the dilemma of what to do with an unwanted pregnancy.
+In Joanna’s Destiny, Joanna faces the dilemma of what to do with an unwanted pregnancy.
 The father could be one of two men.
 One, an encounter that should never have happened.
 One of those, ‘at a party, too much too drink’ things.
-Besides, Joanna hated Kane, he was her nemesis, and the thought of having his baby made her shudder.
+Besides, Joanna hated the man, he was her nemesis, and the thought of having his baby made her shudder.

 This is the moment it happened.
 They had been at a party at a villa in France.
 Joanna had just taken revenge on a girl who beat her up at a nightclub.
 Kane had instigated the revenge, and Joanna was so angry with him, she fled outside.